shiroma07/ElasticSIEM/README.md

 <h2>Lab walk-through:</h2>
  <strong> Project Overview: </strong><br />
   <br />
-   This project focusing on using a couple of key components of Elastic Stack:-<br />
+   This project focusing on using a couple of key components from Elastic Stack:-<br />
   <br />
-   <strong>Logs:</strong> Windows logs that need to be analyzed are identified<br />
+   <strong>Logs:</strong> Identify the Windows logs that need to be analyzed<br />
-   <strong>Logstash:</strong> Collects logs and event data.
-It also parses and transforms the data<br />
+   <strong>Logstash:</strong> Collects logs and event data, and then parses and transforms the data<br />
    <strong>Elastic Search:</strong> The transformed data from Logstash is stored, searched, and indexed in Elastic Search<br />
-   <strong>Kibana:</strong> Kibana uses the Elasticsearch database to explore, visualize, and share the data<br />
+   <strong>Kibana:</strong> Uses the data in Elastic search database to explore, visualize, and share the data<br />
   <br />
    <img src="https://github.com/user-attachments/assets/1744ca96-0707-4b47-b01a-90f3c99ba065" alt="Project Overview"/>
    <p align="center">Simple Architecture of ELK Stack